KristofferGW/nft-autobidder/README.md

 Change directory to the frontend folder and install all dependencis by running "npm install" in the terminal.
 Change directory to node-app and install all dependencies for the backend as well.

 ### Step 6:
-Get an API-key from OpenSea and paste it in node-app/app.js on line 20.
+Get an API-key from OpenSea and paste it in node-app/app.js on where it says YOUR-OPENSEA-API-KEY.

+### Step 7:
+Paste the private key of the wallet you want to use with the bot in the .env file.
+The private key should not be shared with anyone or published online!

 ## Usage

+### Before you start
+In order to use the bot you will need WETH in your wallet.
+You will also need to approve OpenSea to spend your WETH, which you can do from the OpenSea frontend.

 ### Start the server and frontend
 When in the node-app folder, run the command "node app.js" to start the server.
 Change to the frontend folder and run the command "npm start" to start the frontend.